laurentperrinet/Perrinet20PredictiveProcessing/README.md

 and Ballard [@Rao99] by including action (and priors related to motor commands) to the overall optimization scheme.
-The chosen action is the one which is expected to reduce sensory surprise and is ultimately realized by an arc reflex.
+The chosen action is the one which is expected to reduce sensory surprise and is ultimately realized by a reflex arc.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades and